wealdtech/go-merkletree/README.md

 ## Install

-`go-merkleree` is a standard Go module which can be installed with:
+`go-merkletree` is a standard Go module which can be installed with:

 ```sh
 go get github.com/wealdtech/go-merkletree
 ```

 ## Usage

 ### Example